-As Iron Maiden struggled to stay on top of their game at the start of the 1990s, they suddenly faced the monumental blow of losing their classic era lead singer.
-For this edition of our in-depth column on Maiden History, we dive into Fear Of The Dark and the breaking of another line-up.
+As Iron Maiden struggled to stay on top of their game at the start of the 1990s, they suddenly faced the monumental blow of losing their classic lead singer.
+With this chapter of our in-depth series on Maiden History we look into Fear Of The Dark and the breaking of another line-up.

 Singer Bruce Dickinson joined Iron Maiden in late 1981, replacing Paul Di’Anno.
-Within just three years he would be a fundamentally important part of creating the metal masterpieces The Number Of The Beast, Piece Of Mind and Powerslave.
+Within just three years he would be a fundamentally important part of creating the metal masterpieces The Number Of The Beast (1982), Piece Of Mind (1983) and Powerslave (1984).
 But after entering the 1990s with Maiden, Dickinson would feel an irresistible urge to leave after more than a decade as their lead singer.
-What happened on the way there, and what happened in the dark days of 1992 and 1993?
+What really happened behind the scenes in the dark days of 1992 and 1993?

 “UP TILL NOW I’M DOING THE BEST I CAN”